 Tillage, interculture, irrigation, harvesting and threshing operations consume maximum energy.
-As tillage consumes maximum energy, hence, efforts were started world over in the 1970s to reduce energy use on the farm by efficiently applying different inputs and by reducing the number of tillage operations to bare minimum for seed bed preparation to get higher or equivalent yield.
-This led to the development of zero-till drills and gave rise to the concept of conservation tillage (CT).

-CT is a practice that leaves crop residues on the surface which increases water infiltration and reduces soil erosion.
+As tillage consumes maximum energy hence, efforts were started world over in 70's to reduce energy use on the farm by efficiently applying different inputs and by reducing the number of tillage operations to bare minimum for seed bed preparation to get higher or equivalent yield.
+This led to development of Zero-till drills & gave rise to the concept of Conservation Tillage.
+Conservation Tillage are practices that leave crop residues on the surface which increases water infiltration and reduces soil erosion.

-Zero till drills are specialized machines which can directly sow a crop in the standing stubbles of a previous crop without any land preparation.
-A good number of studies have been conducted to compare the effect of zero-till drills and conventional methods in India, Bangladesh, Pakistan and Nepal.
-Results of the studies showed that there was no difference in yield between zero drilled crops and conventionally sown crops.
-Use of these zero-till drills resulted in savings in fuel, time, labour and cost of operation.
+Zero till drills are specialized machines which can directly sow a crop in the standing stubbles of previous crop without any land preparation.
+A good number of studies have been conducted to compare the effect of zero-till drills and conventional methods in India, Bangladesh, Pakistan and Nepal .
+Results of the studied showed that there was no difference in yield between zero drilled crops and conventionally sown crops.
+Use of these zero-till drills resulted in saving in fuel, time, labour and cost of operation.

-CT studies resulted in the adoption of CA to reduce excessive use of inputs, such as seeds, fertilizers, chemicals, water and excessive tillage resulting in the degradation of land and environmental pollution.

-CA refers to the system of raising crops without tilling the soil while retaining the crop residues on the soil surface.
+The Conservation Tillage studies resulted in adoption of Conservation Agriculture (CA) to reduce excessive use of inputs, such as seeds, fertilizer, chemicals, water and excessive tillage resulting in degradation of land and environmental pollution.
+The CA refers to the system of raising crops without tilling the soil while retaining the crop residues on the soil surface.
 The aim of CA is to conserve, improve and make efficient use of natural resources, such as soil, water, fossil fuels through integrated management.
-It also aims to conserve the environment and helps in sustainable and enhanced agricultural production.
-It also helps in maintaining permanent or semi-permanent soil covers which act as a mulch.
+It also aims to conserve environment and helps in sustainable and enhanced agricultural production.
+It also helps in maintaining a permanent or semi permanent soil cover which act as a mulch.
 This mulch helps to protect the soil from sun, rain and wind and also act as a feed to soil biota.
 The soil microorganisms and soil fauna take over the tillage function and soil nutrient balancing.
-A good number of equipment such as rotavator, laser land leveller, zero-till drill, roto-drill, strip till drill, one pass equipment, happy seeders, sprinklers, straw cutter cum spreader, straw baler, straw combine have been developed and are being propagated for CA. Keeping in view the increased use of natural resources and environmental pollution, a large number of studies on CT and CA have been conducted worldwide and are discussed in the paper along with CA policies being followed and their implications.
+A good number of equipment such as rotavator, laser land leveler, zero-till drill, roto-drill, strip till drill, one pass equipment, happy seeder, sprinklers, straw cutter cum spreader, straw baler, straw combine have been developed and are being propagated for CA. Keeping in view the increase use of natural resources and environmental pollution, a large number of studies on conservation tillage and conservation agriculture have been conducted world over and these are discussed in the paper along with CA policies being followed and their implications.

-2. CONSERVATION AGRICULTURE
+2. Conservation Agriculture

 In India, due to increased population, the demand for food production has increased and it has put pressure on land to get more output from the same field.
-This has resulted in over exploitation of natural resources, resulting in the water table having gone down in some places.
-In some places, water tables have gone up and the salts have leached above the soil surface.
-The excess application of chemicals have polluted the ground water and burning of farm residues to clear the fields for sowing in the next crop.
-This practice has resulted in environmental pollution and CHGs.
-Such practice has prompted the adoption of CA, a term resulting as an offshoot of CT studies for promoting use of zero till drills and reduced tillage.
+This has resulted in over exploitation of natural resources with the result, the water table has gone down, in some places due to building of canals to apply water, the water table in these areas have gone up with the result the salts have leached above soil surface, the excess application of chemicals have polluted the ground water and burning of farm residue to clear the fields for sowing next crop have resulted in environmental pollution and CHGs.
+This has resulted in adoption of Conservation Agriculture (CA).
+This word is an offshoot of Conservation Tillage studies conducted for promoting use of zero till drills and reduced tillage.